 We take submissions very seriously and this has resulted in some notable successes.
-We receive thousands of submissions a year and make a point of reading every one.

-- illustrated books (children or adults),
+- picture books or graphic novels,

 - pamphlets or articles.

 - accessible, upmarket non-fiction, written by an author with clear and demonstrable expertise (in practice, this means many years of professional work or PhD level study within the topic)